 Handling medical insurance payments requires a good understanding of both the healthcare and insurance industries, as well as...

 Medical claims examiners prepare and evaluate health insurance claims.
 They work for insurance companies or medical care...

-Health claims examiners, also known as health claims processors, process medical insurance claims.
-Prospective health claims...
+Health claims examiners, also known as health claims processors or medical claims processors, process medical insurance claims....